 Maureen L. Mackenzie, Ph.D.
 PHR,

-Associate Dean and Director of Graduate Programs Professor
+Dean, Division of Business, Director of Graduate Programs

 Professor Mackenzie brings over twenty years of management experience to her academic role.
 Her expertise lies in the areas of operations, training, TQM, marketing, and insurance residual markets.
 Before coming to Molloy College she served on the faculty of Dowling College for over 10 years within the Department of Leadership and Management.
 Prior to her career in academia, Maureen held the position of Regional Marketing Manager for Allstate Insurance Company's New York regional office.
 Maureen earned her Ph.D. at Long Island University and her areas of study are information and management behavior.